-What can I do to prepare my staff in the case of an earthquake or other emergency?
+What can I do to prepare my business for an emergency?

 Your employees should have easy access to the following in an emergency:

 - Emergency supplies eg rope, torches, first aid kits

 - Names and contact details of Wardens